 - Balancing harms and benefits

-The use of animal subjects at AUArts is subject to relevant laws, regulations and college policies.
+The use of animal subjects at AUArts is subject to relevant laws, regulations and university policies.
 More broadly, on the ethical considerations involving the use of animals in creative practices and research, the REB is informed by the College Art Association’s guidelines, The Use of Animal Subjects in Art: Statement of Principles and Suggested Considerations.

 How does the REB define research?